citp/privacy-policy-historical/i/in/int/intuit.com.md

 To provide you with a seamless experience, we may occasionally use framing.
 Though your browser may indicate you are at Intuit.com, you may be on a partner's site.
 To determine which site you are on, right-click on the page and then select "properties.
 Mac users should press the control key, and click their mouse on the site and then look at "View Source".

-### We give you choice and control
+## We give you choice and control

 We may use your contact information to tell you about other products we think might interest you.
 However, if you don't want us to contact you for promotional purposes, you can tell us when you provide the information.
 You may also specify your contact preferences by visiting our [Privacy Web site](http://privacy.intuit.com/).
 Your contact preferences only apply to marketing contact.
 We may need to communicate with you regarding the usability of your product or critical messages relating to your service or software (such as service messages, subscription renewal notices, critical notices, or legally mandated notices).

 You can update or correct your contact information relating to your Intuit account by using our [Customer Service Web pages](https://web.archive.org/support/).

+If we make material changes to any of our privacy policies or practices regarding personal information we will update our statement and post a notice on our site 30 days before they take effect.

-### You can contact us
+## You can contact us

-If you have questions or concerns about Intuit’s collection, use, or disclosure of your personal information, please contact the [Privacy Team](https://privacy.intuit.com/cpi/do/comments) or write us at:
+If you have questions or concerns about Intuit's collection, use, or disclosure of your personal information, please contact the [Privacy Team](https://privacy.intuit.com/cpi/do/comments) or write us at:

 Privacy Team
 Intuit Inc.